 How often do you find yourself making a commitment and then discovering that it was a mistake?
 And when that happens, what do you do?
 Sometimes it is appropriate to follow through on your commitment, but not always.
 And that is the situation Herod found himself in here.

-Herod was upset with John the Baptist and had imprisoned him, sparing his life only because of the people’s respect for John.
-After making an ill-conceived promise to his lover’s daughter, he realized that he had been tricked into an action he didn’t want to perform; beheading John the Baptist.
+Herod was upset with John the Baptist and imprisoned him, sparing his life only because of the people’s respect for John.
+After making an ill-conceived promise to his lover’s daughter, he realized he had been tricked into an action he didn’t want to perform; beheading John the Baptist.
 This was a promise that Herod should never have made, but having made it, and then realized his error, what could he do?
-He saw two choices: back out of his promise and lose face; or follow through with it.
+He saw two choices: back out of his promise and lose face, or follow through with it.
 Killing an innocent man, a prophet of God, but saving face.
 It is obvious which route Herod took here.